“Innovation distinguishes between a leader and a follower.”

 Here’s one example of how this concept is being put into practice.
 One of our customers, the American Society of Echocardiography (ASE), recently issued an innovation challenge, “an incentive prize competition to foster and showcase novel approaches, technologies, and processes in echocardiography.”

 If you have an innovative concept to improve workflow efficiency in the cardiovascular ultrasound field, ASE wants to hear from you.
-Echovation Challenge 2016 is designed to serve as an “accelerant for innovative ideas” and provide “a platform and forum for ASE members and others to offer ground-breaking solutions to the challenges that face cardiovascular ultrasound.”
+Echovation Challenge 2016 is designed to serve as an “accelerant for innovative ideas” and provide “a platform and forum for ASE members and others to offer ground-breaking Platform Solutions to the challenges that face cardiovascular ultrasound.”

 Perhaps, a similar strategy would work for your association.
 The idea of making an official call for innovators in your field or profession seems like one worth exploring to me.
 In this instance, many heads are likely better than one, so you might consider what forum your association could provide for sharing and developing innovative ideas.